wjiang16/impute-dependent_censoring/README.md

 If we simply use the complete case patients to estimate the regression between independent variables and weights at 100 days after radiation treatment, there maybe selection bias.
 This method imputes the missing weights assuming Missing At Random (MAR).
 In other words, it assumes that the missing weight depend only on observed historical variables including the observed longitudinal weight measuremnts and the missing weight doesn't depend on its own value.

 Then we can use the imputed weights data to obtain a asymptotically unbias estimate of the regression between independent variables and weights at 100 days after radiation treatment.

+ ### References:
+ 1. Rotnitzky, Andrea, and James M. Robins.
+"Semiparametric regression estimation in the presence of dependent censoring."
+Biometrika (1995): 805-820.